See our Fact Sheet on Eritrea for additional information on U.S.-Eritrea relations.

-Avoid travel to all border regions due to ongoing instability, crime, kidnapping, and unmarked minefields throughout the country.
+Reconsider travel to the Eritrean-Ethiopian border area due to potential armed conflict and unmarked minefields.
 Borders may close without notice.

 Crime: Crime in Eritrea is increasing.
 While most reported criminal incidents in Asmara involve crimes of opportunity, car and home burglaries and sexual assaults are on the rise.